-where $p_{A}(o|s)$ and $p_{B}(o|s)$ are the probabilities of Alice and Bob to obtain the outcome $o$ on measuring $s.$
+where $p_{A}(o|s)$ and $p_{B}(o|s)$ are the probabilities of Alice and Bob to obtain the outcome $o$ on measuring $s$.

-At first, let us assume there is a quantum source in the inner box that generating a bipartite quantum state whose behavior $\{p(a^{id},b^{id}|xy)\}$ violates the PRBLG MDL inequality given by Eq.~\eqref{MDLeq12} assuming that detectors are perfect.
-The behavior $\{p(a^{id},b^{id}|xy)\}$ obtained from the inner box gets mapped at the outer box to the behavior $\{p(a^{ob},b^{ob}|xy)\}$ with the introduction of the detector inefficiency $\eta$ and dark count probability $\delta$.
+At first, let us assume there is a quantum source in the inner box that is generating a bipartite quantum state whose behavior $\{p(a^{id},b^{id}|xy)\}$ violates the PRBLG MDL inequality given by Eq.~\eqref{MDLeq12} assuming that detectors are perfect.
+The quantum behavior $\{p(a^{id},b^{id}|xy)\}$ obtained from the inner box gets mapped at the outer box to the behavior $\{p(a^{ob},b^{ob}|xy)\}$ with the introduction of the detector inefficiency $\eta$ and dark count probability $\delta$.
 The behavior $\{p(a^{ob},b^{ob}|xy)\}$ is then inserted in Eq.~\eqref{SauerInequality} to obtain the critical detector parameters using Algorithm~\ref{algo:Gisin}.
 For a fixed value of $\delta$ we obtain the minimum value of $\eta$ that violates Eq.~\eqref{SauerInequality} using Algorithm~\ref{algo:Gisin}.
 We abbreviate left-hand side as LHS.

-We plot the critical values of $\eta$ and $\delta$ obtained using Algorithm~\ref{algo:Gisin} in Fig.~\ref{fig:critParGisin}. \begin{observation} From Fig.~\ref{fig:critParGisin}, we see that the minimum value of $\eta$ for a given $\delta$ is the most demanding for $l = 0$ and decreases as $l$ increases.
-For a fixed value of $l$, the minimum value of $\eta$ increases monotonically with the dark count probability.
-We note that for $\delta = 0,$ we have $\eta = 0.667$ for all the values of $l$. \end{observation}
+We plot the critical values of $\eta$ and $\delta$ obtained using Algorithm~\ref{algo:Gisin} in Fig.~\ref{fig:critParGisin}. \begin{observation} From Fig.~\ref{fig:critParGisin}, we see that the minimum value of $\eta$ for a given $\delta$ takes the highest value for $l=0$ and decreases as $l$ increases.
+For a fixed value of $l$, the minimum value of $\eta$ increases monotonically with the increase in dark count probability.
+We note that for $\delta = 0$, we have $\eta \approx 0.667$ for all the values of $l$. \end{observation}